Feminism and the BibleSue Afutu

 What do some find offensive about the feminist movement?
-It is some of the means advocated to achieving these goals.
-Some feminists trumpet the right to an abortion as a means of achieving some of these goals.
+It is some of the means advocated for achieving these goals.
+Some feminists trumpet the right to an abortion to achieve some of these goals.
 A girl in school gets pregnant and may be advised to have an abortion so she can continue her education and rise to attain a high status in society.
-A female employee gets an unwanted or unplanned pregnancy and decides an abortion is the way out because she is just not ready for the baby, more so not at this time in her career.
+A female employee gets an unwanted or unplanned pregnancy and decides an abortion is a way out because she is just not ready for the baby, more so not at this time in her career.

-Further, some feminists, in seeking to achieve their ideals decided to undertake a religious overhaul of the Biblical perception that God was male.
-Some feminists argue that God is a woman.
+Further, some feminists, seeking to achieve their ideals decided to undertake a religious overhaul of the Biblical perception that God was male.
+They argue that God is a woman.
 This perhaps is motivated by the thinking that religion helps reinforce male dominance.
-As we have seen,proper interpretation of the Bible does not lead to male dominance.
+As we have seen, proper interpretation of the Bible does not lead to male dominance.
 From a Biblical point of view, it is wrong to say that God is a woman.
-Jesus referred to God as my Father many times in the Gospels.
+Jesus referred to God as his Father many times in the Gospels.
 And this is not a wrong record or translation of history.

 Although God is male, He feels for His children (Christians) even more than mothers do.